Aggravation of a Preexisting Condition

 What is a Preexisting Condition or Preexisting Injury?

-Preexisting injury and preexisting condition are legal terms that refer to a condition in a person that predated the accident they are making a claim about.
+Preexisting injury and preexisting conditions are legal terms that refer to a condition in a person that predated the accident they are making a claim about.
 If the injury or condition relates to the same part of the body that the personal injury plaintiff is seeking compensation for in their lawsuit, then it can create problems for the litigants and the jurors in sorting out what constitutes fair compensation for the injuries actually caused by the tortfeasor’s negligence.
 This type of injury is extremely common in cases involving injury to the spine since gravity takes a toll on the shape of the human spine over time.

 What Does Aggravation of a Preexisting Injury or Preexisting Condition Mean?

-Aggravation of a preexisting injury a/k/a aggravation of a preexisting condition is the degree that a preexisting injury or condition that a plaintiff had prior to an incident that forms the basis of a negligence lawsuit was made worse by the incident that forms the basis of the negligence lawsuit.
+Aggravation of a preexisting injury or aggravation of a preexisting condition is the degree that a preexisting injury or condition that a plaintiff had prior to an incident that forms the basis of a negligence lawsuit was made worse by the incident that forms the basis of the negligence lawsuit.
 In states that follow comparative negligence law such as Texas, the fact that the plaintiff has a preexisting condition or injury does not bar him/her from bringing a personal injury claim.
 The law requires a tortfeasor to “take the plaintiff as he finds him.”
-Thus, the tortfeasor is responsible for compensating the plaintiff for that degree to which the preexisting condition or injury was aggravated.
+Thus, the tortfeasor is responsible for compensating the plaintiff for the degree to which the preexisting condition or injury was aggravated.

 How Will A Preexisting Condition Affect My Case?

-When you have a preexisting condition and therefore must purse the case as an aggravation claim, this can have several effects upon your case.
+When you have a preexisting condition and therefore must pursue the case as an aggravation claim, this can have several effects upon your case.
 First off, jurors often find it difficult to understand how to gauge how a preexisting condition was aggravated much less place a value on the pain and suffering caused by it.
 Your attorney will need to bring forth evidence establishing what your condition was before and what it was like after the event that forms the basis of the lawsuit.
-He may also need to hire your treating doctor ot even an independent medical examiner to review the records of your condition before and after and testify about any documented differences.
+He may also need to hire your treating doctor or even an independent medical examiner to review the records of your condition before and after and testify about any documented differences.

 What Sort of Evidence Is Used to Prove Aggravation of a Preexisting Condition?

 Every case is different.
 Thus, the evidence required to prove an aggravation of a preexisting condition varies from case to case.
 However, here are some of the things our personal injury attorneys have used to help jurors understand that a plaintiff has suffered an aggravation of a preexisting condition: medical records, employment records, Injury witnesses, evidence of hobbies, and employment evidence.

 Prior vs Post Medical Records